CIL frequently asked questions

 To ensure that the levy is open and transparent, charging authorities must prepare short reports on the levy for the previous financial year which must be placed on their websites by 31 December each year.
 These reports will set out how much revenue from the levy has been received, what it has been spent on and how much is left.
 CIL spend will also be monitored through the councils Authority Monitoring Report (AMR), published annually, as well as set out in the Council’s Budget Strategy.

-The council have published a Regulation 123 (R123) list, setting out the infrastructure that it intends to fund through CIL receipts, this is to ensure the authority does not use CIL receipts and S106 agreements on the same piece of infrastructure.
-The R123 list is drawn from the infrastructure delivery plan.
-Priority will be given to infrastructure on the R123 list and there is no specific order for this infrastructure to be delivered in the borough from this list.
+The council have published a Regulation 123 (R123) list, setting out the infrastructure that it intends to fund through CIL receipts.
+This is to ensure the authority does not spend CIL receipts and S106 obligations on the same piece of infrastructure, which may be contrary to the assumptions in the viability assessment that supports the CIL rates.
+There is no specific priority order for the infrastructure listed on the infrastructure list.

 - How will payment of the levy be enforced?

 The levy’s charges are intended to be easily understood and easy to comply with.
 Most of those liable to pay the levy are expected to pay their liabilities without problem or delay.
 The council have an Enforcement Policy in place with a range of measures to ensure that payment is collected accordingly, with the need for developers informing the council when they have commenced development.
 Where there are problems in collecting the levy, charging authorities have the means to penalise late payment.
 In cases of persistent non-compliance the regulations also enable collecting authorities to consider more direct action such as the issuing of a CIL Stop Notice or applying to the courts for seizure of assets to pay the outstanding monies or for custodial sentences.